MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/1902-release-notes.md

     - -Password
     - -SuccessCodes

-### New-CMOperatingSystemImageUpdateSchedule
-#### Non-breaking changes
-- New parameter added to match changes made to create schedule wizard in UI:
-    - -RemoveSupersededUpdates

-### New-CMOperatingSystemUpgradeUpdateSchedule
-#### Non-breaking changes
-- New parameter added to match changes made to create schedule wizard in UI:
-    - -RemoveSupersededUpdates

-### Set-CMManagementPoint
-#### Breaking changes
-- Modified the parameter validation to align with UI, added code to reset client connection type when enable/disable cloud gateway.
-It's a breaking change since we would block user to enable cloud gateway (-EnableCloudGateway) without SSL.
-#### Bugs that were fixed
-- Set-CMManagementPoint -EnableCloudGateway, at first set MP as HTTPS / EnableCloudGateway true, then set MP to HTTP the EnableCloudGateway should not be check.

-### Add-CMDeviceAffinityToUser
-#### Bugs that were fixed
-- Add/Remove-CMDeviceAffinityToUser -UserId/-UserName need use "-DeviceId/-DeviceName" together.
-#### Non-breaking changes
-- Added parameter check for -DeviceID and -DeviceName, user should specify at least one of them.

-### Remove-CMDeviceAffinityFromUser
-#### Bugs that were fixed
-- Add/Remove-CMDeviceAffinityToUser -UserId/-UserName need use "-DeviceId/-DeviceName" together.
-#### Non-breaking changes
-- Added parameter check for -DeviceID and -DeviceName, user should specify at least one of them.

-### Set-CMComplianceRuleExistential
-#### Bugs that were fixed
-- Set-CMComplianceRuleExistential -Rule does not work to set rule value.
-- Set-CMComplianceRuleExistential -ExpectedValue don`t allow set to negative number, without select parameter [-Existence Occurs] it set successfully.
-#### Non-breaking changes
-- Modified the WarnIgnoredParameter function to make sure it would call IsBoundParameterUsed with parameter silent='true' to avoid blocking error when child cmdlet overrides base parameter as non-public parameter.
-- Moved validation for the expected result to a common place.

-### New-CMStatusFilterRule
-#### Bugs that were fixed
-- New-CMStatusFilterRule does not work as expected
-- Unable to create a new Status Filter Rule with Property "Package ID.
-#### Non-breaking changes
-- Added more condition for property ID/value check to unblock case without -PropertyID specified.
-- Added logic to allow user set property id = 'Package ID' when the source is 'Client'.

-### Set-CMStatusFilterRule
-#### Bugs that were fixed
-- Set-CMStatusFilterRule doesn't work with setting Package ID
-#### Non-breaking changes
-- Allow user to set property without specify source again, the different with UI is that we need user to specify -PropertyID and -PropertyValue together.
-- Added code to avoid empty warning message when object does not exist.

-### Add-CMScriptDeploymentType
-#### Bugs that were fixed
-- Add-CMScriptDeploymentType not align with UI by default
-#### Non-breaking changes
-- Modified the initialization code to align with UI (Estimated installation time = 0, logon requirement=only when a user is logged on).

-### Get-CMDevice
-#### Bugs that were fixed
-- Get-CMDevice is missing SMSAssignedSites property - this was available pre-1806.
-#### Non-breaking changes
-- Added two new switch parameters to allow customer specify the class of the output:
-    - -ReturnCollectionMember: will force return instance of sms collection member class
-    - -ReturnResource: will force return instance of SMS_Resource class.

-    If you use default parameter without ReturnCollectionMember/ReturnResource, then the behavior would be same as 1802/1810: the returned instance could be in different classes with different specified parameters.

-### Import-CMDriver
-#### Bugs that were fixed
-- Set-CMDriver -SupportedPlatformName will fail for arrays
-#### Non-breaking changes
-- Fixed array value issue for SupportPlatformName parameter.

-### Set-CMDriver
-#### Bugs that were fixed
-- Set-CMDriver -SupportedPlatformName will fail for arrays
-#### Non-breaking changes
-- Fixed array value issue for SupportPlatformName parameter.
-- Added new parameters for SupportedPlatform: -AddSupportedPlatformName; -RemoveSupportedPlatformName; -ClearSupportedPlatform
-#### Deprecations
-- Deprecated parameter: -SupportedPlatformName

-### Add-CMDeviceCollectionDirectMembershipRule
-#### Bugs that were fixed
-- When same resource is added to same collection using 'Add-CMDeviceCollectionDirectMembershipRule ' command in PowerShell, it shows a blank warning "WARNING: " and doesn't give error "An object with the specified name already exists".
-#### Non-breaking changes
-- Added a missing resource.

-### Invoke-CMScript
-#### Bugs that were fixed
-- Invoke-CMScript cmdlet is expecting an object that can't be obtained.
-#### Non-breaking changes
-- Corrected the type validation.

 ### Set-CMWinodwsFirewallPolicy
 #### Bugs that were fixed
 - Set/Remove-CMWindowsFirewallPolicy  -InputObject need to input correct type from New-CMWindowsFirewallPolicy.
 #### Non-breaking changes
 - Corrected the type validation.

-### New-CMTaskSequenceDeployment
-#### Bugs that were fixed
-- Unable to set expiration time of a task sequence deployment
-- New-CMTaskSequenceDeployment , $result cannot get the object from this cmdlet.
-#### Non-breaking changes
-- Added alias "DeploymentExpireDateTime" to parameter -DeadlineDateTime to align with Set- cmdlet.
-- Removed the using block, the deployment object should not be disposed.

-### New-CMPackageDeployment
-#### Bugs that were fixed
-- New-CMPackageDeployment has inconsistent warnings
-#### Non-breaking changes
-- Modified the default behavior of the SlowNetwork option to align with UI.

-### Set-CMDiscoveryMethod
-#### Bugs that were fixed
-- Set-CMDiscoveryMethod does not have a parameter to configure the discovery account.
-#### Non-breaking changes
-- Added new parameter -UserName to specify discovery account for new adding ADContainer for AD System/User Discovery.

-### New-CMDetectionClauseWindowsInstaller
-#### Bugs that were fixed
-- Add/Set-CMMsiDeploymentType -AddDetectionClause failed "Invalid expression: either datatype of operand doesn't match or the operator is invalid for the datatype".
-#### Non-breaking changes
-- Modified the logic of the datatype initialization to make sure it's correct when you specify the Existence switch.

-### New-CMActiveDirectoryForest
-#### Bugs that were fixed
-- Creating Active Directory Forest - User does not work via Powershell, only if created through the GUI.
-#### Non-breaking changes
-- Imported the account to global account after user set the credential.
-- Added new parameter -Password for creating credential with password.

-### Set-CMActiveDirectoryForest
-#### Bugs that were fixed
-- Creating Active Directory Forest - User does not work via Powershell, only if created through the GUI.
-#### Non-breaking changes
-- Imported the account to global account after user set the credential.
-- Added new parameter -Password for creating credential with password.

-### New-CMApplication
-#### Bugs that were fixed
-- User can't specify a blank Owner or SupportContact parameter with the New-CMApplication cmdlet
-#### Non-breaking changes
-- Allow $null for Owner/SupportContact when creating new application, the default value would be current user.
-- Added new parameters for Owner/SupportContact to support array input.

-### Get-CMPackage
-#### Bugs that were fixed
-- Get-CMPackage needs a -Fast switch
-#### Non-breaking changes
-- Added parameter -Fast to support fast query.

-### New-CMCoManagementPolicy
-#### Non-breaking changes
-- Added support for new workloads (DCWorkloadEnabled, O365WorkloadEnabled, ClientAppsWorkloadEnabled).